mhornstein/DK-NLP/src/dal/README.md

 make test
 ```

-To generate and present code coverage report, use the following command (available only on Windows with Chrome installed):
+To generate and present a code coverage report, use the following command (available only on Windows with Chrome installed):

 ```bash
 make test-cov